-You have your life jackets, you have the gas tank filled up, and everyone’s slathered with sunscreen.
+You just picked up your boat from the boat show, you have your life jackets, you have the gas tank filled up, and everyone’s slathered with sunscreen.
 What are you missing?
 Something to fill your stomachs.
 Try these boat snacks everyone will love.

 Spending the day out on a boat, packed with watersports and fishing can really work up an appetite.

 So what could be worse than being unprepared and hungry throughout your day of boating?
 Keep your energy levels up with simple, pre-packaged boat snacks and a few easy-to-make dishes.